terzza/dictator/README.md

 # Activate the virtual environment
 source env/bin/activate

-# Start the program
+# Either start the CLI program
 python dictator.py

+# Or start the GUI program
+python dictator_gui.py
 ```

 ## Roadmap
-* Create GUI wrapper with clipboard copy button
 * Check Ubuntu system dependencies in a fresh installation
 * Expose configuration options via commandline arguments
-* Testing on CPU only and / or GPUs with lower VRAM
 * Keep a log file of transcriptions
-* Optionally keep a copy of all recordings (might not actually be useful ;-/)
+* Optionally keep a copy of all recordings (might not actually be useful :-/)
 * Investigate PyAudio directly into Whisper without intermediary file
 * Find better solution to PyAudio stderr hack with sounddevice
 * Words per minute indicator (helpful to see how dictation might be faster that